Amanda Meusz

 Chambers UK, 2024 (Family: Children)

 "Amanda's expertise, written submissions and determination were pivotal in the case's outcome.
-Without her, I know the outcome would have been very different (life changing in the most negative way) to my family.
-Thank you for always going above & beyond and for safeguarding my family & our future.
-I will be forever grateful for everything you have done for us."
+Without her, I know the outcome would have been very different (life changing in the most negative way) for my family.
+Thank you for always going above and beyond and for safeguarding my family and our future."

 “Amanda is a fearless advocate, meticulous in her preparation and will fight to the end.”